PhysicsCodesLab/TensorLabXD.jl/docs/src/man/spaces.md

-dims(P::ProductSpace{S, N}, s::NTuple{N, sectortype(S)}) # Return the degeneracy dimensions corresponding to a tuple of sectors `s` for each of the spaces in the tensor product `P`. blockdim(V::ElementarySpace, c::Sector) = dim(V, c) # make ElementarySpace instances behave similar to ProductSpace instances blockdim(P::ProductSpace, c::Sector) # Return the total dimension of a coupled sector `c` in the product space hassector # whether a vector space `V` has a subspace corresponding to sector `a` with non-zero multiplicity hassector(P::ProductSpace{S, N}, s::NTuple{N, sectortype(S)}) # Query whether `P` has a non-zero degeneracy of sector `s`, representing a combination of sectors on the individual tensor indices.
+dims(P::ProductSpace{S, N}, s::NTuple{N, sectortype(S)}) # Return the degeneracy dimensions corresponding to a tuple of sectors `s` for each of the spaces in the tensor product `P`. blockdim(V::ElementarySpace, c::Sector) = dim(V, c) # make ElementarySpace instances behave similar to ProductSpace instances blockdim(P::ProductSpace, c::Sector) # Return the total dimension of a coupled sector `c` in the product space hassector(V::ElementarySpace, a::Sector) # whether a vector space `V` has a subspace corresponding to sector `a` with non-zero multiplicity hassector(P::ProductSpace{S, N}, s::NTuple{N, sectortype(S)}) # Query whether `P` has a non-zero degeneracy of sector `s`, representing a combination of sectors on the individual tensor indices.
 Base.axes(V::ElementarySpace) # the axes of an elementary space as `1:dim(V)` Base.axes(V::ElementarySpace, a::Sector) # axes corresponding to the sector `a` in an elementary space as a UnitRange.